utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 ```

 In the same breath, add another file to see how it works with multiple files.
-I created a simple `test.txt` file and added some words to it.
+I created a simple `test.txt` file and added some words.

 Now let's follow the above steps again.